Neuromancer2701/Mikes_Nucleo32/README.md

 version might change.

 cp the tar file to /opt

 tar xjf gcc-arm-none-eabi-7-2017-q4-major-linux.tar.bz2

 ls to list all of the directories in /opt

-There should be a directory: gcc-arm-none-eabi-7-2017-q4-major Rename this using the mv command mv gcc-arm-none-eabi-7-2017-q4-major gcc-arm-none-eabi
+There should be a directory: gcc-arm-none-eabi-7-2017-q4-major

+Rename this using the mv command

+mv gcc-arm-none-eabi-7-2017-q4-major gcc-arm-none-eabi

 Now there should be a dir:gcc-arm-none-eabi

-In opt create a directory called repos mkdir repos
+In opt create a directory called repos:mkdir repos

 Install mbed os commandline tool: pip install mbed-cli